compulim/rpi-pihole-cloudflared/README.md

 # pihole-cloudflared

-This will run both Pi-hole and `cloudflared` at the same time.
+This will run both [Pi-hole](https://pi-hole.net/) and [`cloudflared`](https://hub.docker.com/r/cloudflare/cloudflared) at the same time.

+`cloudflared` uses DNS-over-HTTPS, so no one could peak into what you resolved.

 ## First-run

-Run Pi-hole in Docker Compose.
+Run [Pi-hole](https://pi-hole.net/) in Docker Compose.

 ```sh
 docker-compose up -d